 If you don’t go to antenatal classes, though, it’s worth organising a visit to your local maternity unit if that’s where you want to have your baby.
-They can show you round and explain about what’s available – then the place won’t seem unfamiliar when you arrive in the middle of contractions!
-Have a read through our section on The Birth – this can give you a general idea about what lies ahead.
+They can show you around and explain what’s available – then the place won’t seem unfamiliar when you arrive in the middle of contractions!
+Have a read through our section on the birth – this can give you a general idea about what lies ahead.

 Many women worry they could lose their job because they’re pregnant.
 Remember, your employer cannot sack you just because you’re pregnant.
 That means you cannot be fired, demoted or treated in a worse way than you would normally be because of your pregnancy.

 If you feel that you have been treated badly, you can contact: